 true.
 This overrides the

-import iso command allows user to specify the exact
+The import iso command allows a user to specify the exact

-hunt which will look everywhere on disk for a file that matches the pattern
+hunt which searches the disk for a file that matches the pattern

-This feature works on either Conductor or Routers.
-It can be combined with Conductor Hosted Repos feature where the ISO is imported on the Conductor and then Routers use the Conductor as the yum repository to download 128T packeges from.
+This feature works on either the Conductor or the Routers.
+It can be combined with the Conductor Hosted Repos feature where the ISO is imported to the Conductor and then the Routers use the Conductor as the yum repository to download SSR packages.

-Once the local software repository has been updated to the software from the ISO, the upgrade can proceed using your preferred method.
+Once the local software repository has been updated with the software from the ISO, the upgrade can proceed using your preferred method.